happyzhanls/yelp-camp-x/README.md

 # yelp-camp-x
 A Node.js-powered Campground Web App with dynamic features that allows users to view, add, edit/delete and comment campgrounds.

+### Initial Setup
+* Add Landing Page
+* Add Campgrounds Page that lists all campgrounds

+### Layout and Basic Styling
+* Create our header and footer partials
+* Add in Bootstrap

+### Creating New Campgrounds
+* Setup new campground POST route
+* Add in body-parser
+* Setup route to show form
+* Add basic unstyled form

+### Style the campgrounds page
+* Add a better header/title
+* Make campgrounds display in a grid

+### Style the Navbar and Form
+* Add a navbar to all templates
+* Style the new campground form

+### Add Mongoose
+* Install and configure mongoose
+* Setup campground model
+* Use campground model inside of our routes!